Umaji Naik: Fight against British rule

 Before the East India company rule, Ramoshis use to work under Maratha rule.
 These Ramoshis used to work for surveillance of Maratha region and for security of Maratha forts in Maharashtra during the Maratha period.
 The Ramoshi(s) were entrusted with night patrolling and policing by the Marathas.
 Because of this work they had the right to take taxes from few specific villages.
-But after defeat of the Maratha kingdom by the British, this right got violated because of which Ramoshis started a struggle against the Britishers.
+But after defeat of the Maratha Confederacy by the British, this right got violated because of which Ramoshis started a struggle against the Britishers.

-Soon after the fall of the Maratha empire, Naik raised a tiny army against Britishers.
+Soon after the fall of the Maratha Confederacy, Naik raised a tiny army against Britishers.
 In 1826, Naik declared himself a king.
 In 1831 he spread his command, with a proclamation to kill British infantry and cavalry and to loot their property.
 Naik lived in mountains of Satara, Kurud, Mand devi Kalbai's mountain, Khopoli Khandala and Borghat during his struggle against British Raj.
 He issued his stamp in which he wrote "Umajiraje Naik, Mukkam Dongar" (lit.
 'Hero Umaji, lives in Mountains').

 Naik attacked Jejuri's police headquarters and killed policemen there.
 Ramoshi people used to punish those who were loyal to the Britishers and British Raj.
 Naik would loot money of the British government and Sahukars.

 In 1828, the Britishers entered into a pact in which the Naik was given 120 Bigha land and promised to give government jobs to Ramoshi people.
 After this pact, Ramoshi stopped war against British for some time.
 But the peace did not last long and Naik again rose in revolt.